Aaaah Thailand… The land of smiles. Isn’t it?

 I couldn’t keep quiet anymore.
 I had to get out for my own well-being.
 Those that understood and supported me on my decisions, I can’t thank you enough.

-Before you go, make sure you have a sufficient amount of money, rent a cheap apartment, Airbnb, or a hostel.
+Before you go, make sure you have a sufficient amount of money, rent an affordable apartment, Airbnb, or a hostel, depending on your length of stay.
 Learn basic Thai and teach English at a language centre to older students or adults, if you do want to teach.
 By all means, sip on coconut cocktails on the beach if you want to, but remember to pay half the price they quote 😉

 As the saying goes, TIT!
 This Is Thailand!,